DimABSA/DimABSA2026/README.md

 where $N$ is the total number of instances; ${V_p^{(i)}}$ and ${A_p^{(i)}}$ denote the predicted valence and arousal values for instance $i$; ${V_g^{(i)}}$ and ${A_g^{(i)}}$ denote the corresponding gold values; and $D_{\max} = 8^2 + 8^2 = 128$ is the maximum possible squared distance in the VA space on the [1, 9] scale, ensuring that *RMSE* is bounded within [0,1], with 0 indicating perfect prediction and 1 corresponding to the maximum error.

-Notes: The output VA values should lie within the inclusive range [1, 9].
+Notes: The output VA values must lie within the inclusive range [1, 9].

 **Subtask 2 & 3: DimASTE & DimASQP (continuous F1)**